grantal/arcade/README.md

 ## Description of Game

-The game I made is called nim.
+The game I recreated in go is called nim.
 The game starts with 8 sticks on a table and the players alternate picking up 1-3 sticks.
 Whoever picks up the last stick wins.
 The way it is right now, 1 client has to play for both players.

 In the `nim/` directory `nim.go` is the not-networked version, `nim_c.go` is the client that connects to the arcade to find a gameserver, and `nim_s.go` is the server that registers itself with the arcade.
 You need to run the server like this: `go run nim_s.go <hostname> <port>`.
 The client does not require any arguments.